 That was a lot of numbers at the end, it even confused me a little bit, don’t worry.
 The one that I’ll be linking you to for this review is the 210/9 model and it has all the features we went over in detail above.

-This mic stand is appropriate for any of us who need a solid, quality microphone stand to use for our recording purposes.
+Hopefully this Konig and Meyer Studio microphone stand review showed you why it’s appropriate for any of us who need a solid, quality microphone stand to use for our recording purposes.
 Once you add this to your collection, it’ll be a while until you need a replacement (if ever).
-I hope you learned everything you needed to make your decision about the Konig and Meyer studio microphone stand by reading this review.
+Now that you’ve read this review, I hope most (if not all) of your questions were answered!

-To see other satisfied customer reviews, pricing info, etc. click here.
+To see more customer reviews, pricing info, etc. on Amazon – click here.
 If you have any questions feel free to leave them in the comment section below!
+Thanks for stopping by, we look forward to hearing from you!

 Sonic Elevation: Ride The Waves.